 - Varied tree species – Tree species in our forests are primarily coniferous or softwood, including Douglas-fir, western hemlock, amabilis fir, western red cedar, lodgepole pine and interior spruce.

 - Beneficial land tenure system – Most of our land is publicly owned.
 The provincial government issues land tenures, giving companies the right to harvest in exchange for fees and management responsibilities.
 With no need to purchase land, capital required to invest is low compared to other regions.

 - Varied wood products – Commodity products, including standard dimensional lumber, pulp, paper, and panel boards, dominate the forest industry in British Columbia.

 - Growing value-added sector – Small and medium-sized firms produce a wide range of value-added products, such as treated lumber, engineered wood products, shakes and shingles, posts, poles, log and timber-frame homes, mouldings, and other finished or semi-finished products.

-- New utilization opportunities – Under-utilized species, smaller stems, dead trees, mill residue, and debris from silviculture and harvesting now have new value as raw materials for next-generation forest products.
+- New utilization opportunities – B.C. companies are creating next-generation forest products from under-utilized species, smaller stems, dead trees, mill residue and debris from silviculture and harvesting.

 Forestry Sector Supports